spywhere/vscode-guides/README.md

 ![Screenshot](images/screenshot.png)

 ### What is Guides?
-Guides is simply an extension that add indentation guide lines and your own ruler guide lines.
+Guides is simply an extension that add various indentation guide lines

 ### How Guides different from built-in indentation guides?
 - Stack and Active indentation guides